Crocoblock/refur/readme.txt

 === Refur ===

-Contributors: tefox
+Contributors: Crocoblock
 Tags: translation-ready, custom-background, theme-options, custom-menu, post-formats, threaded-comments

-Requires at least: 4.3
+Requires at least: 4.7
-Tested up to: 4.3.1
+Tested up to: 5.2
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-Refur theme from TeFox will be a good solution for your business or blog website as it suits for both.
+Refur theme from Crocoblock will be a good solution for your business or blog website as it suits for both.
 Its minimalistic and mixed layout makes it work for both corporate website and blog one.

 == Installation ==